MITLibraries/dome-reports/README.md

   <description>

-- Python3 with libraries: sqlite, numpy and pandas
+- Python3 with libraries: sqlite, numpy and pandas [Note: we're currently testing with Python 3.7]

     for excel spreadsheet support in pandas, the following may be required: